 4. AARP Foundation Tax-Aide

-The AARP Foundation Tax-Aide program offers free tax return preparation for low-income individuals — particularly people over 50 — at more than 5,000 locations across the country.
+The AARP Foundation Tax-Aide program offers free tax return preparation services for low- to moderate-income individuals — particularly those who are older than age 50 — at more than 5,000 locations across the country.
 Bring all your necessary receipts and tax-related documents to get help filing.

 5. Free File Alliance and IRS Free File

-For help with free tax filing for your 2017 return, consider using Free File, a combined effort of the IRS and the Free File Alliance comprised of 12 tax software companies.
-About 100 million taxpayers — more than 70 percent of all taxpayers — are eligible for the program, which offers free assistance in walking through the steps of preparing a return, ensuring your calculations are accurate, and even providing free tax filing.
-You can access Free File at the IRS website.
+For help with filing your 2018 tax return, consider using Free File, a combined effort of the IRS and the Free File Alliance comprised of tax software companies.
+About 100 million taxpayers — more than 70 percent of all taxpayers — are eligible for the program, which offers free assistance in preparing tax returns, ensuring your calculations are accurate and even filing your taxes for free.

-7. TurboTax Live Community
+7. TurboTax AnswerXchange

-You can post a question on the site to get tax tips and answers to questions, and you can read others’ questions that are similar to yours.
+For answers to your tax questions, try asking the TurboTax AnswerXchange.
+You can connect with specialists, experts and existing users who help take the mystery out of preparing a return.
+Post a question on the site to get answers and tax tips, and read other questions that are similar to yours.
 Additionally, you can browse or search for popular topics with answers and tips provided.

 8. Low-Income Taxpayer Clinics